MinneSchepers/HCP_TDA/README.md

 # HCP_TDA

 This repository contains code for topological analysis of HCP data.
 This readme contains, step by step, the codes we used for our project.
+The codes are still under construction.
 We focused on the HCP aging database.

 # 1 - Create file for cognitive/behavioral data
 We combined all behavioral data files from the HCP project into a single behavioral data file: